 Triglycerides: Levels Normal Range - Cleveland Clinic For adults, a healthy triglyceride level is below 150 mg dL What are triglycerides?
 Triglycerides are fats from the food we eat Most of the fats we eat (like butter) are in triglyceride form Extra calories, alcohol and sugar in your body turn into triglycerides

-How to Manage High Triglyceride Levels - Harvard Health Triglycerides are a type of fat that gets stored in adipose tissue and circulates in blood Your body makes triglycerides or gets them from the foods you eat Your body needs some triglycerides However, high triglycerides in your blood is linked to a higher risk of heart disease and stroke
+How to Manage High Triglyceride Levels - Harvard Health Triglycerides are the main component of body fat; they also circulate in blood Your body makes triglycerides or gets them from the foods you eat Your body needs some triglycerides However, having high levels of triglycerides in your blood is linked to a higher risk of heart disease and stroke